Can't Smile Without You: Carpenters version

-The song was recorded in 1976 by the Carpenters and released on their May 1976 album, A Kind of Hush.
-It was also the B-side track for their 1977 single, "Calling Occupants of Interplanetary Craft", released in support of their 1977 album, Passage.
+The song was recorded on February 14, 1976 by the Carpenters and released on their May 1976 album, A Kind of Hush.
+It was then partially re-recorded (Verse 1) and remixed in late-1976 for possible release as an A-side single release, before being released as the B-side track for their 1977 single, "Calling Occupants of Interplanetary Craft", released in support of their 1977 album, Passage.

 Barry Manilow version

 "Can't Smile Without You" was recorded by Manilow in 1977 and released on his 1978 album, Even Now.
 Manilow also issued the song as a single in 1978 where it reached No. 1 on the Billboard Adult Contemporary chart and No. 3 on the Billboard Hot 100 chart.

 Manilow's version has slightly different lyrics from the Carpenters' version such as the Carpenters's line "I can't laugh and I can't walk/I'm finding it hard even to talk" which was changed in Manilow's version to "I can't laugh and I can't sing/I'm finding it hard to do anything".
 The Carpenters remixed the song with additional orchestration for the B-side of the 1977 "Calling Occupants of Interplanetary Craft" single, revising the lyrics to read "I can't laugh and I can't sleep/I don't even talk to people I meet".
+Also, the Carpenters' version goes "Some people say the happiness wave is so very hard to find," while Manilow's version, goes "Some people say that happiness takes such a long time to find."

 Billboard said that Manilow's version starts "sweetly with a soft whistle" and builds in intensity over the course of the song, similar to other of Manilow's popular songs.
 Record World said that it "moves at a moderate, catchy tempo with a lost-love lyric of the sort that has swelled the artist's audience."

-A version on Manilow's greatest hits box set, The Complete Collection and Then Some..., contains a slightly different version to the previously released version.
+Manilow's box set, The Complete Collection and Then Some..., contains the first take of the song.

 The Barry Manilow version is closely associated with the English Premier League Football club Tottenham Hotspur.
 The song first became associated with the club in the late 1970s, having reportedly been played on the team coach on away trips during that era.
 The song is played before home matches at Tottenham Hotspur Stadium and at the club's previous home White Hart Lane.